tigrisdata-community/multi-modal-starter-kit/README.md

 `aws s3 rm s3://BUCKET_NAME/ --endpoint-url https://fly.storage.tigris.dev --recursive --exclude "*.mp4"`

+### Pause voice
+Press 'v' to toggle the voice.
+This pauses the voice so it will resume at the point it was paused.

 ### Upload videos
 ```
 aws s3 cp PATH_TO_YOUR_VIDEO s3://BUCKET_NAME --endpoint-url https://fly.storage.tigris.dev